 This Classic Rock Band Narrowly Missed The No. 1 Spot So Many Times It Set A Record

 Its memorable tunes rank among the classic rock songs from the '60s and the '70s that are worth a head-turning amount of money.
 But CCR's truly remarkable chart feat is that it has the most No. 2 hits of any band, singer, or group in history.
-According to Billboard, other performers — including Drake, Taylor Swift, Madonna, Justin Bieber, and Carpenters have as many or more as CCR, but they've also made it to No. 1 on at least one occasion.
-And therein lies the disappointing twist — Creedence Clearwater Revival holds the Billboard record for most No. 2 hits without also having any No. 1 hits.
+According to Billboard, other performers — including Drake, Taylor Swift, Madonna, Justin Bieber, and the Carpenters — have as many or more as CCR, but they've also made it to No. 1 on at least one occasion.
+And therein lies the disappointing twist: Creedence Clearwater Revival holds the Billboard record for most No. 2 hits without having any No. 1 hits.

-Creedence Clearwater Revival is the first place second-place finisher
+Creedence Clearwater Revival is the first-place second-place finisher

 Creedence Clearwater Revival's achievement is a chart record certified by Billboard, chronicler of musical consumption data.
 No band has hit the No. 2 spot more times than Creedence Clearwater Revival without also reaching No. 1 at some point.
 The rock band did it all within a condensed period of time, too.